Variational relations of topological pressure for nonautonomous dynamical systems: Introduction

 \section{Introduction}

-The topological entropy and the measure-theoretic entropy are two important invariants in dynamical systems.
-The topological entropy quantifies the overall exponential complexity of the orbit structure, whereas the measure-theoretic entropy characterizes the information growth rate of evolution.
-Both are of great significance in the research of dynamical systems.
-The topological entropy and measure-theoretic entropy are connected by the celebrated variational principle, which states that the topological entropy is the supremum of the measure-theoretic entropy over all invariant Borel probability measures.
-As a natural extension of topological entropy, the topological pressure is also an important concept in dynamical systems, and has a deep connection with thermodynamic formalism and dimension theory.
-Similarly, there also exists a variational principle that connects the topological pressures and measure-theoretic entropies \cite{Wal1975}.
+The topological entropy and the measure-theoretic entropy are two fundamental invariants in the study of dynamical systems.
+Topological entropy quantifies the overall exponential complexity of the orbit structure, whereas the measure-theoretic entropy characterizes the information growth rate of evolution.
+These entropies play a central role in dynamical systems theory.
+A notable link between the topological entropy and measure-theoretic entropy is provided by the celebrated variational principle, which asserts that the topological entropy equals the supremum of the measure-theoretic entropy taken over all invariant Borel probability measures.
+The topological pressure, as a natural extension of the topological entropy, is another significant concept in dynamical systems, with deep connections to thermodynamic formalism and dimension theory.
+An analogous variational principle has been established, relating topological pressures and measure-theoretic entropies \cite{Wal1975,Wal2000a}.

-In 1973, Bowen \cite{Bow1973} considered the topological entropy on noncompact subsets using a method resembles the Hausdorff dimension.
-Since then, the preceding topological entropy is referred to as the classical topological entropy, whereas this novel entropy is designated as the Bowen topological entropy in many literature.
-Pesin and Pitskel' \cite{PP1984} extended Bowen's method to topological pressure and proved a variational principle for topological pressures.
-Furthermore, they demonstrated that the Pesin topological pressure and the Bowen topological entropy are equivalent when the potential function is zero.
-Subsequently, Pesin \cite{Pes1997} summarized these theories systematically and developed the well-known Carath{\'e}odory-Pesin structure.
-This theory has inspired a great deal of subsequent research, and we will therefore provide a brief overview of the most relevant results, to the best of our knowledge.
+In 1973, Bowen \cite{Bow1973} introduced a notion of the topological entropy for noncompact subsets by employing a method analogous to Hausdorff dimension.
+Since then, the earlier notion of topological entropy, defined via spanning sets or separated sets, has been referred to as the classical topological entropy, whereas Bowen's novel entropy is commonly known in the literature as the Bowen topological entropy.
+Pesin and Pitskel' \cite{PP1984} extended Bowen's approach to topological pressure and established a variational principle for topological pressures.
+Moreover, they showed that the Pesin topological pressure coincides with the Bowen topological entropy when the potential function is identically zero.
+Later, Pesin \cite{Pes1997} systematically summarized these theories and developed the well-known Carath{\'e}odory-Pesin structure.
+This theory has inspired a great deal of subsequent research; accordingly, we provide a brief overview of the most relevant results, to the best of our knowledge.